sdiehl/zero-to-qed/docs/src/05_basics.md

 ## Lists

 Lists are singly-linked sequences of elements, the workhorse data structure of functional programming since LISP introduced them in 1958.
 They support pattern matching and have a rich set of higher-order operations.
-Prepending is \\(O(1)\\); appending is \\(O(n)\\).
+Prepending is $O(1)$; appending is $O(n)$.
 If this bothers you, wait until you meet Arrays.

 ```lean
 {{#include ../../src/ZeroToQED/Basics.lean:lists}}